firebolt-db/firebolt-db.github.io/docs/loading-data/configuring-aws-role-to-access-amazon-s3.md

 9. Record the **Role ARN** listed on the role summary page.

-## Step 3: Increase the max session duration for your AWS role <a id="Step-3:-Set-the-max-session-duration-for-your-AWS-Role"></a>
+## Increase the max session duration for your AWS role

 1. Log in to the [AWS Identity and Access Management \(IAM\) Console](https://console.aws.amazon.com/iam/home#/home).
 2. From the left navigation panel, choose **Roles**.